Essays

 Instrumental and Intrinsic Case Studies

 These categories come from Robert Stake at the University of Illinois.
-An instrumental case study uses a specific case to illuminate a broader issue or test a general theory — the case is a vehicle for understanding something beyond itself.
-An intrinsic case study studies a unique case for its own interest, not to generalize — because the case itself is inherently interesting or unusual.
+An instrumental case study uses a specific case to illuminate a broader issue or test a general theory.
+An intrinsic case study studies a unique case for its own interest, not to generalize.
 Intrinsic case studies are common in legal scholarship, historical research, and rare medical conditions.
-Understanding which applies to your work is especially important when your examiner asks: “What can we generalize from this?”

 By Number of Cases: Single vs. Multiple